-- A collision is imminent between B and C at X. - B is entitled to the Right of Way because B is meeting the ball on its exact line to - T B is entitled to the Rig D take it on the off side. - O C must not cross this Right of Way. - The only way for the team hitting in to take the ball on, is for A to follow the line and take an off side shot, because A and B are each entitled to their own Rights of Way, which are clear of one another.
+A collision is imminent between B and C at X.

+B is entitled to the Right of Way because B is meeting the ball on its exact line to take it on the off side.

+C must not cross this Right of Way.

+The only way for the team hitting in to take the ball on, is for A to follow the line and take an off side shot, because A and B are each entitled to their own Rights of Way, which are clear of one another.